outdreamer/build-a-cure-1/docs/specific/multiplication.md

         - 'rather than multiple x by y, find out how many x by x subset squares exist in x by y and add the remaining unit squares'
         - 'use subsets of a base like base 2'

   - method interfaces

     - efficient subset thresholds (bases)
     - efficient organization methods (frame subsets in a way that takes advantage of simpler multiplication)
     - efficient filters (reduce distance to final number with filtering operations)

   - method concepts

     - convergence
     - similarity (position/adjacence)

-  - system analysis method:
+  - custom analysis methods:

-    - to multiply x by x
+    - system analysis method to multiply x by x

       - query for interfaces building object relationships: square inside a circle